Barcelona Sagrada Familia towers guide

 Do you take stairs or an elevator?

 You normally take an elevator up and stairs down.
 There is no standard return elevator for visitors.
+In genuine medical distress at the top, staff may allow emergency elevator use — this is not guaranteed and cannot be relied upon.

 How many steps are there?